Plan Your Visit

 Gallery Lesson Offerings

-Each guided lesson addresses relevant Texas Essential Knowledge & Skills (TEKS).
-Our most popular guided visits are listed below.
+Each guided lesson addresses relevant Texas Essential Knowledge & Skills (TEKS) and is carefully planned and led by our educators and volunteers.
+Our most popular guided visits are listed below:

 Explore the Blanton’s diverse collection, traversing time and space.
 Recommended for all grade levels as an introduction to exploring art and artists.
 All ages.